la2050/archive/_projects/2015/eureka-villa-permanent-adventure-playground-and-county-wide-pop-ups-by-scv-adventure-play.md

   training ground for future play-workers.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F24111%252Fdisplay%252FSCV_ADvplay_table_logo.png=c570x385
-'In one to three sentences, please describe your proposal.': >- SCV Adventure Play is teaming up with Pop-up Adventure Play of the UK who will send an official play-worker to expand our pop-up adventure playgrounds into low income communities throughout LA County and help these areas cultivate their own play culture and spaces.
-It will also further develop "Eureka Villa" a permanent adventure playground in Northern LA County as a destination for young people to play on a beautiful 2 acre wild space and serve as a training ground for future play-workers.
 Where will you be working?:
   - County of Los Angeles
   - City of Los Angeles